smolbytes/warp-container/README.md

 ```

 Limitations/Considerations: Proxied data between your browser and the container will not necessarily be encrypted.
 Take caution before deploying on a VPS, cloud instance, or over a publicly accessible network.
-Packets between the container and CF are encrypted via the cipher suites in WireGuard. warp-cli does not support SOCKS/HTTP authentication, and I have not yet coded a "go between" to enable that functionality.
+Packets between the container and CF are encrypted via the cipher suites in WireGuard.
+Recommend proxying DNS via SOCKS5 along with web requests. warp-cli does not support SOCKS/HTTP authentication, and I have not yet coded a "go between" to enable that functionality.
 Please open an issue or dicussion post to report any bugs or odd behavior.

 Dependencies: Docker, Docker Compose, Ubuntu container base (latest version from Dockerhub)